These tumors arise from cells in the pancreas that produce insulin.

 Symptoms of Insulinoma

 Symptoms of insulinoma result from low levels of sugar (glucose) in the blood (hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
-Hypoglycemia is most often caused by drugs taken to control diabetes.
-Much less common causes of hypoglycemia include other... read more ), which occur when the person does not eat for several hours (most often in the morning after an all-night fast).
+Hypoglycemia is most often caused by medications taken to control diabetes.
+Much less common causes of hypoglycemia include... read more ), which occur when the person does not eat for several hours (most often in the morning after an all-night fast).
 The symptoms include faintness, weakness, trembling, awareness of the heartbeat (palpitations), sweating, nervousness, and profound hunger.
 Other symptoms include headache, confusion, vision abnormalities, unsteadiness, and marked changes in personality.
 The low levels of sugar in the blood may even lead to a loss of consciousness, seizures, and coma.

 Diagnosis of Insulinoma